 And while we’re talking about the strawberry filling — here’s a tip on filling cakes.
-Pipe a tall, thick layer of the whipped cream frosting around the perimiter of each layer of cake and pile the frosting in the middle, like so ↓↓↓ to prevent the filling from oozing out the sides under the weight of the top layers.
+Pipe a tall, thick layer of the whipped cream frosting around the perimeter of each layer of cake and pile the frosting in the middle, like so ↓↓↓ to prevent the filling from oozing out the sides under the weight of the top layers.

 If a little does spill out, no worries!
-We’re going to crumb coat the cake, which will trap any of filling that oozes out the side.
+We’re going to crumb coat the cake, which will trap any filling that oozes out the side.